Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/Digital-Applications.md

 ## Player.gd script

-Open `[player.gd](http://player.gd)` and add two new variables at the top of the script to store the raycast and the hitpoint nodes.
+Open `Player.gd)` and add two new variables at the top of the script to store the raycast and the hitpoint nodes.

 ![Untitled](fpsRaycastHitCode.png)